TexasFannin CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is usually scheduled within a few weeks of your arrest.
-The date and time will be on the citation you received.
+• When it Happens: The arraignment is your first official court appearance.
+It usually occurs within a few weeks of your arrest.
+You will receive a notice indicating the date and time.

-• What to Expect: At the arraignment, the judge will formally read the charges against you.
-You will be informed of your rights, including the right to remain silent and the right to an attorney.
-This is a formal process, so be respectful and listen carefully.
+• What to Expect: At the arraignment, the judge will formally read the charges against you, ensure you understand your rights, and ask you to enter a plea.

 2. Pre-Trial Hearings

-• Typical Plea Deals in Fannin: Plea deals in Fannin County can vary depending on the circumstances of the case, your prior criminal record, and the strength of the evidence against you.
-Common plea deals might involve reduced charges (e.g., from DUI to reckless driving), probation, community service, and alcohol education classes.
-It's important to discuss potential plea deals thoroughly with your attorney.
+• Typical Plea Deals in Fannin County: While specific plea deals vary depending on the circumstances of the case, common deals may involve reduced charges (e.g., from DUI to reckless driving), probation instead of jail time, or reduced fines.
+It's essential to discuss potential plea deals with your attorney to understand the implications.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-Your attorney will advise you on which option is best for your case.
+• Jury vs. Bench Trial: You have the right to choose between a jury trial (where a jury decides your guilt or innocence) and a bench trial (where the judge makes the decision).

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-This means they must demonstrate that your blood alcohol concentration (BAC) was 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to alcohol or drugs.
+• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not intoxicated at the time of driving.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, questioning the validity of the traffic stop, and arguing that you were not, in fact, intoxicated.

 First Offense